bomonike/bomonike.github.io/software-dev.md

 We call it  <strong>Low Level</strong> when we work with code that directly control the <strong>hardware</strong> that we can physically touch.
 The lowest level is working with commands to the <strong>Binary Machine Code</strong> to control the <strong>CPU (Central Processor Unit)</strong>, as defined by the <strong>ISA (Instruction Set Architecture)</strong> for each particular chip design.

 You are using the <strong>AMD64</strong> ISA if you are running a recent <strong>PC</strong> with the <strong>Windows</strong> or <strong>Linux</strong> Operating Systems.
-It's called AMD because the company figured out how to make Intel x86 work in 64 bits (while maintaining backwards compatibility).
+It's called AMD because the company figured out how to make Intel x86 work in 64 bits (while maintaining backward compatibility).
 AMD was adopted by Intel as "x86-64".

-After several generations of operating system names using varios silicon chips, Apple's <strong>macOS</strong> Operating System ran on Intel chips until switching to its own "Apple Silicon" chip, which makes use of the ARM ISA.
+As for Apple's <strong>macOS</strong> Operating System is the latest in several generations with different names.
+Older versions ran on Intel chips until switching to using ARM chips branded as "Apple Silicon".
 The R in ARM stands for <strong>"Reduced Instruction Set Computer"</strong>.
 Its smaller instruction set makes the chip runs faster and cooler, which is why it's also used on <strong>Android</strong> mobile phones as well as Linux and Windows as well.

 It's tedious and time consuming to work with low-level code.
 So, over time, many companies have created easier and more reliable ways to control hardware at a <strong>High Level</strong>.